Make a difference in 2023! Discover our cheapest programs

 Bedrooms have single beds and bunk beds with bedding provided.
 You can expect to share a room with 2 - 6 other volunteers of the same gender.
 Private room upgrades are available in Antigua and cost $62 per person, per week.

-The volunteer house does not have WiFi, however it is available in some of the homestays.
+WiFi is available at the volunteer houses and homestays.
+However, the connection may not be as reliable as what you are used to at home.
 You will also have access to computers and WiFi at the local team’s office in Antigua.

 Meals